Malachov/mypythontools/README.md

 This starter is for vue-eel applications (desktop as well as web) but also for python libraries that will be stored on Pypi.

+**Used as a python library**

 If it's python library, delete `gui` folder.

+**Used as an application**
+It can be opened as web page from explorer, or it can be opened as standalone desktop application (looks similar to electron and require chrome or chromium on the background).

 If it's app with gui, delete `setup.py`, `__init__.py` and remove **Installation** and **Modules** from README.
 Also from assets delete `mdi.css` if not using icons and `formulate.css` if not using **vue formulate**.
 In